 (2) the father conducted himself in bad faith and in an unreasonable manner that substantially complicated the issues and evidence.

-Costs are discretionary: Cost orders are discretionary.
+Cost orders are discretionary.
 The Family Law Rules create a presumption that a successful party is entitled to costs on a motion, case, or appeal.
 The Family Law Rules further contemplate full recovery costs where a party has behaved unreasonably, in bad faith, or has bettered their offer to settle.

 (1) The father inflicted emotional and financial harm on the mother and child.